TheTaylorLee/AdminToolbox/docs/AdminToolbox.FortiWizard/New-VIPRange.md

 Accept wildcard characters: False
 ```

-### -ExternalIPRange
+### -Interface
-Specify the External IP used for the VIP Range
+Specify the Name of the External Interface for the VIP

 ```yaml
 Type: Object